 - Add an

 @Componentannotation above the class with a

-- Move the following from
+- Move the following from the heroes component to

 <h1>element, which contains a binding to

 <my-heroes>element to the app template just below the heading so you still see the heroes.